CVS managers involved in Chicago coupon incident 'no longer employed'

 The company issued an apology Sunday to a black woman after a white store manager called police, accusing her of trying to use a fake coupon.

-The incident happened Friday night at a CVS in the 6100-block of North Broadway in the city's Edgewater neighborhood.
+Camilla Hudson, 53, still has the manufacturer's coupon that led to the incident.
+Hudson said she

-The woman, Camilla Hudson, captured the incident on cellphone video, which shows manager Morry Matson visibly shaken as he talks to police on the phone.
+Stopped at the CVS in the 6100-block of North Broadway in the city's Edgewater neighborhood on Friday night when she was on her way home from work.

-Hudson said she was just trying to use a coupon for an item when the manager told her he couldn't accept it and then accused her of handwriting the coupon.
+She said manager Morry Matson was trying to help her, but asked for the assistance of another manager.
+Hudson said it was the second manager, not Matson, who accused Hudson of trying to use a fake coupon.

 Hudson posted the full video on her Facebook page.